Reliable Majority Vote Computation with Complementary Sequences for UAV Waypoint Flight Control: System Model

 \subsection{Problem Statement}

 Suppose that the fading coefficient $\channelAtSubcarrier[\indexED,\varMonomial]$ is not available at the $\indexED$th sensor and the \ac{UAV} due to synchronization impairments, reciprocity calibration errors, or mobility.
 Under this constraint, the main objective of the \ac{UAV} is to compute the \ac{MV} $\majorityVoteEle[\indexCoordinate]$, $\forall\indexCoordinate$, by exploiting the signal superposition property of the multiple-access channels.
-Our main goal is to obtain a scheme that computes the MVs with a low probability of incorrect detection without using the fading coefficients at the sensors and the UAV while the \ac{PMEPR} of the transmitted signal is guaranteed to be less than a certain value.
+Our main goal is to obtain a scheme that computes the MVs with a low probability of incorrect detection without using the fading coefficients at the sensors and the UAV, while the \ac{PMEPR} of the transmitted signal is guaranteed to be less than a certain value.
 Although the \acp{CS} generated with Theorem~\ref{th:reduced} can address the latter challenge by keeping the \ac{PMEPR} of transmitted OFDM signals at most $3$~dB, it is not trivial to use them for \ac{OAC}.
-Therefore, the challenge that we address is {\em how can we use Theorem~\ref{th:reduced} to develop an \ac{OAC} scheme for computing \ac{MV} without using the \ac{CSI} at the sensors and the \ac{UAV}.}
+In the following section, we show that Theorem 1 can be utilized to construct an OAC scheme to compute MVs without using the CSI at the sensors and the UAV.